 Activity 3 Constructive Play

 Constructive play gets our natural genius going!
 A kit of parts, sometimes called ‘extra parts’, when made available offer free form making and exploration.
 Extra parts can be as simple as cardboard boxes and sheets.
-It can be pieces of wood and plastic.
-It can be wires and screws, nails and hammers.
+They can be pieces of wood and plastic, wires and screws, nails and hammers.
 The act of building develops our cause and effect understandings and sharpens our responses to changing input and new challenges.
-Look at at [Rube Goldberg Challenges](https://vimeo.com/62846755] and Caine's Arcade.
+Look at the [Rube Goldberg Challenges](https://vimeo.com/62846755] and Caine's Arcade.

 What can you construct?

 Games are activities with rules and expectations.
 They can be spontaneous or ancient activities handed down over the centuries.
 Stick and ball games are common across many different cultures.
 Tag and hide and seek are games that can be played indoors and well as well as out.
 Some games require props such as die, cards, or a playing board.
 Other games like soccer, basketball, football, rugby and lacrosse require a plying field or court.
 Game play can be done individually and/or in teams.
 Make an alphabet of different games to play.